| Written by Mark Buzinkay

 Select a video type in the sidebar.

 The development of ports is vital to global trade, providing a necessary gateway for goods and services to be transported around the world.
 Although these ports serve a critical economic purpose, they often have a negative environmental impact.
-In the past, port development had been left largely unregulated, leading to numerous environmental problems including air pollution, water pollution, and habitat destruction.
-For this reason, it is becoming increasingly important to ensure that port development is being done with sustainability in mind.
+In the past, port terminal development had been left largely unregulated, leading to numerous environmental problems including air pollution, water pollution, and habitat destruction.
+For this reason, ensuring that port development is being done with sustainability in mind is becoming increasingly important.

 The process of port development typically includes a variety of activities, such as constructing new infrastructure, dredging, and filling in land.
 To be done sustainably, these activities must be carefully planned and managed to minimize their environmental impact.
 For example, new infrastructure should be designed and built to reduce air and water pollution, and any dredging or filling operations should be done in a way that does not damage the local ecosystem.